consoledotdev/home/content/qa/codesee-shanea-leven.md

 [Julia Gilinets](https://twitter.com/JuliaSourceress) is our head of strategic accounts.
 [Jess Rose](https://twitter.com/jesslynnrose) and [Ramón Huidobro](https://twitter.com/hola_soy_milk) are our two developer advocates.
-Jess used to be the head of Dev Rel at Mozilla and Ramón used to be a part of the TechSpeakers at Mozilla.
+Jess led developer programs at Mozilla and Ramón used to be a part of the TechSpeakers at Mozilla.
 We also have a couple of part-time folks that help out as designers, and a CFO to help me with finance things.
 We also have Tommy (our dog) who is on his walk right now.

 ### How did you first get into software development?